CreativeZoller/vite-tests-boilerplate/README.md

 The repository requires Yarn 2 to be installed, which can be done as fresh install or migration from Yarn 1, for instructions please follow [the following documentation](https://yarnpkg.com/migration/guide).

 With Yarn 2 the husky install and hook creation is simply and automatic, you only need to run the following command for installation: `yarn dlx husky-init --yarn2 && yarn`.
-After successfull installation, you can create hook by simply sunning: `npx husky add .husky/commit-msg 'npx --no -- commitlint --edit "$1"'`. with this, the hook wants to run `npm test` which we doen't have obviously, so change it to `yarn lint && yarn format`.
+After successfull installation, you can create hook by simply sunning: `npx husky add .husky/commit-msg 'npx --no -- commitlint --edit "$1"'`. with this, the hook wants to run `npm test` which we don't have obviously, so change it to `yarn lint && yarn format`.

 | :warning: WARNING                                                                                               |
 | :-------------------------------------------------------------------------------------------------------------- |